 Check for out-of-period entries in the Analysis Period step of the import process.

-3. There is a filter applied to the raw data file only showing entries that balance to zero.
+There is a filter applied to the raw data file only showing entries that balance to zero

-If credit amounts are imported as negative values, MindBridge considers these as positive values (they are now double negatives), resulting in doubling the overall balance of the file.
+If credit amounts are imported as negative values, MindBridge considers these as positive values (they are now double negatives), which results in doubling the overall balance of the file.